 How the Rainsaver Fits Any Size Shed

-The unique Hall’s Rainsaver movable gutter kit is installed with its patent pending brackets clamped to the roof edge of your shed.
-It even fits Keter 6x4ft plastic sheds.
+The unique Hall’s Rainsaver repositionable gutter kit is installed with its patented brackets clamped to the roof edge of your shed – up to 3″ in thickness.
+It even fits plastic sheds (not the Keter Artisan) but may require anti-slip grip material if the plastic is slippy.
 The kit comes with pre-cut lengths so there’s no cutting required.
 The movable nature permits multiple butts to be filled simply by moving the gutter to various alternative positions to fill as many butts as you can fit!
-However those that want full coverage of their 8ft, 10ft or 12ft garden buildings we have longer kits available too!
+However those that want full coverage of their 8ft, 10ft or 12ft garden buildings or even longer, we have extended size kits available and further extensions too!

 The versatile bracket design allows rotational and lengthwise movement and positions at the roof edge, ensuring the gutter is always optimally placed for collecting rainwater for delivery into the containers of your choice.

-Made with standard UV stabilised recyclable plastic materials, the product stands up to outdoor weather and has nothing to rust or corrode.
+Made with standard UV stabilised recyclable plastic materials, guaranteed for 5 years, the product stands up to outdoor weather and has nothing to rust or corrode.

 6x4 shed with Halls Rainsaver Gutter Kit and water butt